ahmadfajar/vue-mdbootstrap-docs/src/docs/components/datetime-field.md

 ### Flat

 This style will remove the borders and create flat appearance.
-It is useful when combined with `readonly` property to create appearance like plain text.
+When combined with `readonly` property it will create appearance like plain text.

 :::demo
 ```html